sachinbhalekar/Voice-Activated-System/README.md

 # Voice-Activated-System

-Voice Activated System to fetch event information from CSUN Calendar
+Voice Activated System to fetch event information from CSUN Calendar.
+This system provides an intuitive way to interact with the CSUN Calendar using Voice.